openpnp/openpnp/Motion-Controller-Firmwares.md

 This page lists Controllers and associated Firmware that are known to be compatible with [[GcodeAsyncDriver]] and [[Advanced Motion Control]] features.
 Other controllers may also support the needed features, if you think your controller provides the needed features, please [contact us in the user group](https://groups.google.com/forum/#!forum/openpnp).

+## Upgrading and Configuring Firmwares

+Open Source controller firmwares often have 3D-printing heritage, where there were only `X` `Y` `Z` axes, plus a limited-capabilities axis `E` for the extruder.
+Later these firmwares were extended to support more axes, e.g. `A` `B` `C`, with full capabilities like moving them at the same time and reporting back their positions.
+Make sure to have one of these modern firmwares loaded.
+Some firmwares also require you to configure the extra axes properly.
+For some well-supported firmwares, the following sections discuss required upgrades and instructions for configuration.

+This is an area where Wiki contributions are very welcome, so if you find your firmware was not documented well, consider donating your documentation after you figured it out.

 ### Key Features